Download PDF: Launch_Dec2018.pdf

 Virgin Galactic’s LauncherOne development began in mid-2012, see Figure 10.50.
 The system, once released from its carrier Boeing 747 aircraft, will use two rocket engines for its orbital flights: “NewtonThree” main stage engine, and “NewtonFour” upper stage engine.
 The company has already performed a 90 second hot firing of the NewtonThree engine.
-Virgin Galactic recently increased the launch capacity of the system to 400 kg to LEO and 200 kg to SSO 49.
+Virgin Galactic recently increased the launch capacity of the system to 400 kg to LEO and 200 kg to SSO 61.
 LauncherOne is one of the three systems which has awarded by NASA’s Venture Class Launch Services (VCLS) for cubesat missions to LEO and the company expects to begin orbital flight tests by 2017 62.
 LauncherOne is one of the three systems which has awarded by NASA’s Venture Class Launch Services (VCLS) for cubesat missions to LEO.
 In June 2018, the LauncherOne system performed a series of test flights to study the aerodynamic characterizes of the LauncherOne pylon that will be used to carry the rocket on upcoming flight tests

 Lynx Mark III